 The Omnibus Delay: A Chance to Prepare, not a Reason to Pause

 The Corporate Sustainability Reporting Directive (CSRD) is already transforming how European businesses handle sustainability reporting.
+In this context, the EU Omnibus Directive on sustainability has become a key topic, offering a more realistic path toward compliance while maintaining momentum on transparency and ESG progress.
 For companies in Wave 1, which includes large public-interest entities (such as listed companies, banks, and insurers with over 500 employees), the first CSRD reports are due this year, based on 2024 data.

-Wave 3 covers listed SMEs exceeding two of these thresholds: more than 10 employees, €900k turnover, or €450k total assets.
+Wave 3 covers listed SMEs that exceed two of the following thresholds: more than 10 employees, €900k turnover, or €450k total assets.
 Their reporting is scheduled for 2027 (on 2026 data), though an optional deferral to 2029 is available to ease the pressure.

 But what exactly are these proposals?
 And why is it still important to act now?